 Free Walking Tour Prague’s* Old Town tour is one of the best!
 It departs at 10 am or 1.45 pm each day from outside the Powder Tower in the Old Square.

 Tours begin with an exploration of the Old Square, including sights such as the astronomical clock and the Tyn Church, which is rumored to be the inspiration for Walt Disney’s Sleeping Beauty Castle.
 Later, your guide will lead you around Josefov, the Jewish Quarter of Prague, which has a fascinating, albeit chilling, history.

-The walking tours are a couple of hours long, so you’re likely to be hungry afterward.
+The walking tours are 2-3 hours long, so you’re likely to be hungry afterward.

 After your stomach is suitably lined, head to one of Prague’s beer museums.
 You’ve got two choices here.
 You can either learn about it at the actual museum on Husova street, or you can simply sit and drink it at the Prague Beer museum pub on Smetanovo.
 Either way, there’s just no denying just how good Czech beer is.

 If you’re an avid beer drinker, then I’d recommend actually recommend checking out the Czech Beer Tasting in Prague Tour.